Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 # Azure SDK Tools Test Proxy

-For a detailed explanation, check the README.md one level up from this one.
-This project is intended to act as an out-of-proc record/playback server and is intended to be **non-language-specific**.
+For a detailed explanation and more-or-less spec, check the [README.md](../README.md) one level up from this one.

+This test proxy is intended to provide out-of-process record/playback capabilities compatible with any language.
+It offers session and recording level customization during both `record` and `playback` of a test.

+All that is required to start recording is to make minor updates to the requests made within a given test.
+A standard request looks something like this:

+Modified to be recordable by the test proxy, it should look like this:

+There is a walkthrough through the process below in the [recording walkthrough below.](#how-do-i-use-the-test-proxy-to-get-a-recording)

 ## Installation